 Therefore a trusting mutually appreciative therapeutic basis is important before we embark on the adventure of exploring unknown territory.
 As usual, we’re accompanying our patients, not forcing our insights and interpretations down their throats.
 We all know that the need to change and grow is often as strong as the need to hold onto our familiar ways of dealing with life.

 A part of our task is to stimulate our patients’ curiosity and help them complete the picture between the familiar pole and the unknown one taking the many small steps in between.
 And this is involves what I often call, “rewinding their film”.

 Not being aware of things that might shed light on our situation is one way of avoiding a decision that could bring about change.
 So our job is to keep the dominant pole in awareness while helping the patient to realize that there’s a polar opposite out there that’s being neglected, and the that these polar opposites are parts of a whole aspect of the same reality.
 We can help them to realize that restricting themselves to one pole not only keeps them in an unsatisfying situation but also robs them of the opportunity to test more enjoyable and satisfying ways of being.
 A part of our task is to stimulate our patients’ curiosity and help them complete the picture between the familiar pole and the unknown one taking the many small steps in between.
 And this involves what I often call, “rewinding their film”.

 Not knowing for sure, is helpful

-Moreover, the rest of the field — the current context — must be considered, such as life circumstances, the social, financial, political situation.
+Moreover, the rest of the field — the current context — must be considered, such as life circumstances, and the social, financial, and political situation.